Bira/octopus-carnival/_drafts/wir-dscc-golem.md

 The construct's **Slams** deal the usual damage, and grab on a hit.
 It can have up to two grabbed victims, and can sustain the grabs for free.
-It has **Double Attack**, so it could two victims in the same action if it hits with both slams.
+It has **Double Attack**, so it could grab two victims in the same action if it hits with both slams.

 Grabbed victims are susceptible to **Engulf**, a minor action attack that deals light damage but starts inflicting ongoing 15 damage until the grab ends!
 And